epfl-ada/ada-2023-project-nada2023/README.md

 Then we decided to create a dataframe for each of our question which is ready to be use for our analysis.

 ### Step 2: International Success over time
+We will be looking at the evolution of the percentage of the box office in the home country.
+To answer the first part of the question we will mostly use visualization method.
+We will then use ANOVA to see if there's are some genre or coprodution country that outperform the other in given year.
+If any of those occur we will try to map them to big events that accoured in that period.

 ### Step 3: Genre
+Then we will use ANOVA to see difference between genre or between moview that were coproduce or made in a single country or which coprodution works best.

 ### Step 4: Production Countries